 Fun is important, because fun helps baby learn faster.
 When signing is a favorite part of her day, baby will be more motivated to try signing and stick with it even if it feels difficult at first.
 Fun is also important because it sets the foundation for future learning interactions.
-This is your first time teaching baby and you want to establish the pattern that learning from you is something they want to do.
+This is your first time teaching baby and you want to establish the pattern that learning from you is something she wants to do.

 2. Set a Playful Tone

 Babies take their lead from their parents and caregivers.
 If you are having fun, they are going to have fun too.

 Incorporate signing into the enjoyable activities you already do with baby.
 Sign along to your favorite songs and sign as you go for a walk and spot a dog or eat your grapes.
 For older babies, we play games like naming the colors with the baby sign language flash cards.
 Just enjoy being able to send each other an I Love You baby sign, just because.

 Animate your signs to add a bit of drama.
 Babies love drama (and don’t appreciate subtlety).
 Really put a lot of emotion into them.
 When you do the sign for excited, raise your pitch and widen your eyes.
 When you sign sad, have a long face.
 When you are signing lion, let out a roar.

 Celebrate your signing successes.
 We will discuss this in greater depth in the section on encouragement.

 We make signing more appealing when we choose signs that interest babies and harness their natural curiosity.